vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/32_debug_performance_cpp.md

 Every time a seasoned C++ programmer proposes the use of a safer, harder to misuse abstraction to a game developer, they will not listen -- they cannot afford to do so.
 Therefore people working in other domains will see game developers as primitive life forms that have not yet discovered abstractions and that like to play with fire by juggling pointers and using macros, completely failing to see the reasons that led them to those techniques.

-On the other hand, game developers will laugh at and shun C++ developers who embrace high-level abstractions and type safety, because they fail to realize that debug performance and compilation speeds might not be as important as cleaner, safer, and more maintanable code.
+On the other hand, game developers will laugh at and shun C++ developers who embrace high-level abstractions and type safety, because they fail to realize that debug performance and compilation speeds might not be as important as cleaner, safer, and more maintainable code.
 It sucks.

 I also don't have any proof of this, but I suspect that writing low-level code with the desire of optimizing the debugging experience ironically ends up increasing the frequency of debugging.